kelveden/streamfire/README.md

  * The `locale` field is used to format dates in the room output.
 (Defaults to "en-GB" if not specified.)
  * If true, the `showTodaysAlertsOnStartup` flag tells streamfire to automatically display all old alerts for the day whenever you startup streamfire. (i.e. Exactly the same as pressing 'F4'.)
 Default is `false`.
+ * If true, the `playSounds` flag tells streamfire to automatically play sound messages posted to the room.
+(NOTE: This involves shelling out to `mplayer` and so requires that application to be installed.)
  * The `rooms` field allows specification of room aliases so that you can enter the alias rather than the room id at the command line
  (e.g. `streamfire myroom` instead of `streamfire 1234`.)